June 24th, Year of our Fair Lord 10, Outside Broken Arch

 Fred tightened the cross strap on his pack.
 “Elf-shot.”

-It was a word synonymous with, “Run.”
+It was a word that meant, “Run.”

 “Why would they be attacking the marsh?”
 Jill panted after her.